-Within Settings you’ll notice an area called Privacy.
-You can add CSS selectors to the Excluded Elements list to block any data from those HTML elements from ever being captured.
-Essentially FullStory dynamically blocks data whenever someone visits a page containing a blocked element in much the same way
+To manage these settings navigate to Settings > Privacy > Element Recording Rules.
+From here you can add CSS selectors to the recording rules list to block data from those HTML elements from ever being captured.
+Essentially, FullStory dynamically blocks data whenever someone visits a page containing a blocked element in much the same way

-Click Add Element to create a new exclusion.
-Input the CSS selector and optionally leave yourself a note to remember why this block rule is important.
+Input the CSS selector and optionally leave yourself a note to remember why this exclude rule is important.

 Respect the consent of your users with FS.consent

 Is there a subset of data that you wish to share with FullStory, but only upon receiving consent from the end user?
 If so, we give you the power to respect the consent of users when determining what data should be sent to FullStory.